 The County initiated CPA/rezone with the City and associated CEQA analysis in September 2018.

-The existing base zoning at the project site is Commercial-Office (CO-1-2), which currently allows for affordable multi-family residential uses.
+The previous base zoning at the project site was Commercial-Office (CO-1-2), which allowed for affordable multi-family residential uses.
 The CO-1-2 zone is intended to accommodate a mix of office and residential uses that serve as an employment center and permits a maximum density of one dwelling unit for each 1,500 square feet of lot area.
-The CPA will provide for residential at the site with a density of up to 73 dwelling units per acre in order to facilitate the development and continued operation of affordable multi-family homes.
+The CPA provides for residential at the site with a density of up to 73 dwelling units per acre in order to facilitate the development and continued operation of affordable multi-family homes.

 A Community Plan Amendment is an amendment to an adopted plan that can be triggered by a variety of factors.
 The CPA process is a discretionary action by the City that requires an Environmental Impact Report (EIR) under the California Environmental Quality Act or CEQA.